kjannakh/15-466-f20-base2/README.md

 Controls:

 Camera controls:
 Click and drag with right-click to rotate the camera.
+Use the scroll wheel to zoom in or out.

 Player controls:
 Use WASD to move.
 If you move while holding right-click, you will move in the direction of the camera.
 Otherwise, you will move in the direction you are already facing.